Varley Type 4 mid ship pumper and heavy rescue pumper

-The Varley Type 4 pumpers include many functions the primary ones being rescue and fire suppressions capabilities.
-Other capabilities consist of foam making and pumping, Breathing Apparatus (BA), ladder rescue, Hazmat, medical emergencies, the ability to store personnel protective equipment and equipment to perform many other rescue functions.
+The Varley Type 4 pumpers perform many functions, the primary ones being rescue and fire suppression capabilities.
+Other capabilities include foam making and pumping, Breathing Apparatus (BA), ladder rescue, Hazmat, medical emergencies, the ability to store personal protective equipment, and equipment to perform many other rescue functions.

 BRONTO Aerial Appliance (44 RLX)

 ACTF&R currently has in service a Bronto 44 metre aerial appliance capable of performing rescues at varying heights.
 It is also utilised as a firefighting appliance.
 The Telescopic Ladder Platform has a maximum working height of forty four (44) metres (measured from the base of the cage to the ground) with telescopic lower booms and an articulated telescopic upper boom, hydraulically operated with a fixed waterway and escape ladder fitted to the Base Vehicle.

 The Bronto is presently stationed at Belconnen Fire Station, Aranda and carries a crew of two Firefighters both qualified in Bronto aerial firefighting.